 When I type this stuff out it sounds a bit juvenile, but I’m just trying to think of what may interest me, or what I’ve seen/done while I was in college.
 Hope it works!
 Also hope I don’t sound like a complete idiot trying to give advice haha.

-Anonymous asked: How do I get my crush to like me?
+Anonymous said: How do I get my crush to like me?
 Or even notice me?

 This is an extremely vague and very open-ended question.
 Not sure how much I’ll be able to help with this, especially because I don’t know if you’re a girl trying to get noticed by a guy or vice versa.
 I also don’t know what setting you’re trying to get noticed in.